 The chile is cooked whole with the rice and is there just for a bit of flavor.
 It doesn't make the rice hot at all, as it stays whole and you discard it at the end.

-- 1 whole Scotch bonnet chile (can substitute a whole habanero)
+1 Scotch bonnet chili (can substitute a whole habanero)

 Heat the oil in a medium pot over medium-high heat.
 Add the onions and sauté for 4-5 minutes, until they begin to brown on the edges.